burlachenkok/exploring-python3/python_details.md

         pass
     ```

-7. There is a ternary expression similar to C/C++ `?:` expression.
+7. There is a ternary expression similar to the C/C++ `?:` expression.
 Example:
     ```python
     sym = '0' if 1> 5 else ''1"
     ```